shakebugs/shake-docs/docs/ios/disable.md

-﻿---
+---
 id: disable
 title: Pause
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page is about pausing (disabling) Shake invocation and tracking
+This page is about preventing a segment of your users from using Shake.

 ## Introduction
 Let's start with two use cases.